kinifi/gpm/README.md

 a game dev driven package manager.
 The web has NPM, Bower and a million others.
 I dont want all of their shit.
 I want only gamedev related packages

 server:
+- /addrepo/ - adds a repo to the database
 - /getpackageinfo/  Searches the database and returns the gpm.json file information for a given package
 - /open/ - gets the github readme url for a given package name from its gpm.json file
 - /install/ - gets the gitrepo pull url from the given package name